 The San Fermin Festival

 It’s the most important festival in Pamplona.
 Thanks to Ernest Hemingway’s novel “The Sun Also Rises” (“Fiesta”), San Fermin Festival became famous all over the world.
-It’s held annually between July 6th and 14th in honour of San Fermin.
+It’s held annually between July 6th and 14th in honor of San Fermin.
 Nowadays the religious part of the festival has a secondary role as partying and having fun has taken over the primary role.
 Over 1,000,000 people come to visit this festival.
 People use to dress in white and tie a red scarf around their necks.

 - Chupinazo – a rocket is launched at 12:00 am to celebrate the opening of the festival.